How to Run an Agile Retrospective Meeting for Remote Teams

-Retrospectives are a core component of agile operations, and it’s critical that distributed teams are able to include teammates from diverse locations into the retrospective process.
+Retrospectives are a core component of agile operations, one of the five agile ceremonies.
+As more teams include remote members, it’s critical that distributed teams are able to include participants from diverse locations into the retrospective process.
 Running effective retrospective meetings with remote attendees requires an understanding of how to overcome common retrospective issues and facilitate a positive outcome for all stakeholders.

 The agile retrospective, at its heart, is a process that is used to improve collaboration between team members, and to continuously improve as a whole.
 A great agile retrospective is designed to help team members identify problems they have encountered, and work together to design solutions to those problems.
 This concept is core to the agile development process.

 With remote and distributed teams, it can be more difficult to reach a positive outcome in retrospectives.
 Already, executives consider 67% of meetings to be failures.
 To create positive outcomes despite additional challenges is tough, but achievable.

 With different people working in different locations and widespread time zones, scrum retrospectives become a bit of a logistical problem.
 What kind of video conferencing software will you use?
 What kind of video latency will the person experience?
 Can you work out the scheduling?
 These are all reasonable worries for remote retrospectives, but we haven’t even started to dig into the challenges of running the actual meeting itself yet.

 In an agile retrospective with distributed teams, it’s critical that the scrum master or meeting facilitator works to make sure everyone’s included and actively engaged during the meeting.
 When half or more of your team is calling in through video, it’s easy to let the quieter team members contribute too little, while the more outgoing voices come to dominate the conversation.
 This can lead to the wrong issues being focused on, problems being missed entirely, and the wrong solutions being prioritized.